Prajwal208V/PreapBytes/react/README.md

 10.useLayoutEffect(): It is used for the reading layout from the DOM and re-rendering synchronously.

+11. ### Custom Hooks
-11.Custom Hooks: A custom Hook is basically a function of JavaScript.
+ A custom Hook is basically a function of JavaScript.
 The Custom Hook working is similar to a regular function.
 The “use” at the beginning of the Custom Hook Name is required for React to understand that this is a custom Hook and also it will describe that this specific function follows the rules of Hooks.
 Moreover,developing custom Hooks will enable you for extracting component logic from within reusable functions.

 **[⬆ Back to Top](#table-of-contents)**